-Tricia is Director, Wealth Management and Portfolio Manager at Richardson GMP, with over 18 years of industry experience.
+Tricia is Director, Wealth Management and Portfolio Manager at Richardson GMP, with over 20 years of industry experience.
 Tricia holds the Chartered Financial Analyst (CFA ) designation, an MA in philosophy from Dalhousie University and undergraduate degrees with distinction in English and Philosophy from the University of Calgary.
 In 2014, she completed the Institute for Corporate Directors Not For Profit certificate.

 Tricia has volunteered with several not for profit organizations during her professional career.
-Tricia serves as a director on the boards of Theatre Calgary and Theatre Calgary’s Endowment.
-Tricia is also President of the Calgary Allied Arts Foundation; a past board member of the Calgary CFA Society and current committee member for the Calgary CFA Women in Investment Management conference.
+Tricia is the Vice-Chair at Theatre Calgary and is past chair of the Theatre Calgary Endowment.
+Tricia is also President of the Calgary Allied Arts Foundation; a past board member of the Calgary CFA Society and committee member for the Calgary CFA Women in Investment Management conference.
 Prior to joining the financial services industry, Tricia worked in research and teaching positions in philosophy at Dalhousie and the University of Calgary.
-When not attending art and film events in the city, Trish is usually in the mountains cross country skiing, hiking, or travelling.
+When not attending art and film events in the city, Trish is usually in the mountains - cross country skiing, hiking, or travelling.

 Susan Norman enjoyed a technology career in the computer and software industry.
 She established a successful business in Vancouver, which she later sold, relocated to Calgary, and continued to work with that company.